The Feng Shui Adjustment

 “Hmph,” Chloe muttered, half to herself.
 “We’ll see about that.”

 Joanne gathered her things with a graceful nod.
-Inside, she felt a flicker of curiosity — perhaps Chloe Buckingham might surprise them both.
+Inside, she felt a flicker of curiosity.
+Perhaps Chloe Buckingham might surprise them both.

-As the door clicked shut behind the consultant, Chloe stood in the middle of her now perfectly balanced apartment, rubbing the tender seat of her yoga pants, and wondering—with a grudging, puzzled flicker of amusement—if maybe, just maybe, there was more to Feng Shui than she had ever imagined.
+As the door clicked shut behind the consultant, Chloe stood in the middle of her now perfectly balanced apartment, rubbing the tender seat of her yoga pants, and wondering — with a grudging, puzzled flicker of amusement — if maybe, just maybe, there was more to Feng Shui than she had ever imagined.

 Act III: The Alignment Sensation

-“Hi Joanne!
+“Hi Jo!
 I can’t believe I’m saying this, but the apartment feels amazing.
 I’ve been sleeping better, my friends say I seem more ‘together,’ and even my parents noticed.
 Would you be available to consult at my family’s country estate next week?
 Chloe. xx”

-Joanne stared at the screen, half-laughing, half-horrified.
+Joanne stared at the screen, half-laughing, half-astonished.

-The next week, she found herself in a sunlit drawing room with Chloe’s mother, Lady Buckingham, a formidable woman with coiffed silver hair, a designer scarf, and a habit of peering over her glasses.
+The next week, she found herself in a sunlit drawing room with Chloe’s mother, Lady Buckingham, a formidable woman with swept-back silver hair, a designer scarf, and a habit of peering over her glasses.

 “I must say,” Lady Buckingham murmured, watching Chloe glide serenely through the room, “I don't know how you managed it, but I do declare, she’s transformed.
 More grounded, more poised.
 Not a single tantrum all week.”